-Attachment disorder or RAD is associated with adopted children.
-It can occur at times even when an adoption occurs in the first few days.
-Life situations other than adoption can create disruptions in early childhood that are often missed.
+Reactive attachment disorder or RAD is associated with adopted children.
+It can sometimes develop sometimes even when an adoption occurs in the first few days after birth if there has been a disruption in the baby’s support by a caregiver for more than a few days.
+Life situations other than adoption can also create disruptions in early childhood that are often missed.
 Certainly not all adopted children have RAD, but it’s important to be aware of the symptoms.

-There are many misconceptions about Attachment Disorder.
+There are many misconceptions about RAD.
 It’s often misdiagnosed by health professionals, including MD’s and therapists.
 Many don’t have the experience or training to recognize the problems that can occur because of early attachment issues.

-Attachment disorder describes disorders of mood, behavior, and social relationships.
+RAD describes disorders of mood, behavior, and social relationships.
 It arises from a failure to form normal attachments to primary care figures (often the mother) in early childhood.
-It typically occurs during early development between ages 0 and 2-years-old.
+It typically occurs during early development between ages 0 and 2 years old.
 As the child matures, it can show up increasingly as problems with social expectations, interactions and/or behaviors.

-It may take years before some of the problems really show up – which makes the diagnosis much harder.
-As social engagement and school demands increase, the problems often start to increase.
-But because it wasn’t identified earlier, the diagnosis may be completely ignored.
+It may take years before some of the problems show up – which makes the diagnosis much harder.
+As social engagement and school demands increase, the problems often start to grow, but because it wasn’t identified earlier, the diagnosis may be completely overlooked.

-RAD is often Misdiagnosed as ADD/ADHD or Oppositional Defiant.
-It’s far more pervasive.
+(RAD is often misdiagnosed as ADD/ADHD or Oppositional Defiant, which is far more pervasive).

 - Lack of cause-and-effect thinking